rusty-ferris-club/.github/profile/README.md

 * 🧑‍🤝‍🧑 Having an available group of friends to meet and chat about topics in Rust.
 * 🔮 Find mentors or volunteer as mentor for other members
-* 🏗️ Finding people for building _open source_ projects together and consult with, from idea to finish.
+* 🏗️ Finding people for building or contributing to Rust _open source_ projects together and consult with, from idea to finish.
-* ❓ Getting a helping hand now and then from eachother maintaining your open source project.
+* ❓ Getting a helping hand now and then from eachother maintaining your open source project (as long as it's under the `rusty-ferris-club` org).
 * 🧰 Enjoy building and using commonly built helpers, tools, and starters to get going with Rust quickly and effectively.
 * 👷‍♀️ Work is offline, async, distributed and as time permits (because life happens too).
 We may meet (virtually or f2f) from time to time.